embedworkflow/embed-workflow-demos/README.md

 - Configuration examples
 - Troubleshooting guides

-Start with the beginner demo to understand the basics, then explore more complex implementations as you become comfortable with the integration patterns.
+Start with the beginner demo to understand the basics, then progress to the intermediary demo to explore advanced features like AI integration and complex workflow logic.